matflores/protest/README.md

 end
 ```

+## Assertions

+Protest includes just three basic assertion methods:

+* assert(condition, message)

+  Ensure that a condition is met, otherwise it raises an `AssertionFailed`
+exception.
+The second argument is optional and it is used to override
+the default failure message.

+* assert_equal(expected, actual, message)

+  Syntax sugar for `assert(expected == actual, message)`.

+* assert_raise(exception, message) do ... end

+  Passes if the code block raises the specified exception.
+If no exception
+is specified, this assertion passes if _any_ exception is raised inside
+the block.
+The second argument is optional and it is used to override
+the default failure message.

 ## Custom assertions

-Previous versions of Protest used to bundle all the assertions defined in
-Test::Unit, but that has changed and now Protest includes just three basic
-assertion methods:

-- assert
-- assert_equal
-- assert_raise

-If you want to add assertions, just define methods that rely on `assert`.
+If you want to add more assertion methods, just define new methods that
-This method takes a boolean and an optional error message as arguments, and
-the assertion is considered to fail if the boolean evaluates to neither
-`false` nor `nil`.
+rely on `assert`.

 For example: